 On a completely separate note, the Library of Congress assigns catalog numbers to the works that are registered in their database.
 If you’re registering prior to publication, you’ll be using their Preassigned Control Number (PCN) program.
 The purpose of the PCN is to enable the Library of Congress to assign the LCCN in advance of publication for titles that may be added to the Library’s collections.
 Once your book is published, you’ll then need to send a complimentary hard copy to the Library of Congress (don’t worry, they’ll email you instructions after you submit your information for the PCN).

 Other copyrights may need to be filed based on your book.
 I, for example, used a grand total of eight words from an old but popular song in my first novel.
 When I realized the song was not public domain as I’d originally assumed, I scoured the Internet to find out if I needed to have permission from the copyright holder for a measly eight words of the lyrics.
 Nobody seemed to have a concrete answer.
-There’s a “Fair Use” defense for certain works that fall under particular criteria if you’re sued by the copyright holder, but it’s a very gray area and completely subjective, so if I were to be taken to court, I’d be hard pressed to prove my case with a fiction novel (and for eight words, is it really worth it?).
+There’s a “Fair Use” defense for certain works that fall under particular criteria if you’re sued by the copyright holder, but it’s a messy gray area and completely subjective, so if I were to be taken to court, I’d be hard pressed to prove my case with a fiction novel (and for eight words, is it really worth it?).

 As far as using music in your book goes, you’re allowed to reference song titles without copyright permission.
 You can not use lyrics, even a few words if they’re identifiable enough, unless they’re public domain or you have permission from the current copyright holder.
 There is no standard for copyright permissions, meaning the terms are up to whoever has the rights.
 They may grant you permission without any charge, or they may charge you a fee upfront, possibly with other conditions.
 In my case, after some searching, I found the current copyright holder of the song I wanted to use and reached out via email.
 The Director of Copyright replied back to me and asked me about the book, where I would be selling it, and in what context the lyrics would be used, and then he granted me gratis use of the lyrics at no charge with the expectation that I would contact him once I sold X amount of books, at which point, I would need to receive additional permission.